matthew-trump/immersive-canvas-testing-tool/README.md

 1. A Dialogflow agent

-2. A Fullfilment app, that Dialogflow connects to as it webhook.
-This application would typically have logic handling for both Simple responses and Immersive responses, for any given intent it receives.
-It might typically be a Node Express app, or the equivalent, and might be running on localhost (for testing) or Google App Engine (for deployment).
-Typically it would connect to database of some kind.
+2. A Fullfilment app (i.e. the server app that Dialogflow connects to as it webhook.
+It might then connect to a database).
+This application would typically provide handling for requests that generate both Simple responses and Immersive responses.
+It typically is a Node Express app or the equivalent.
+The deployment version might be on Google App Engine.
+In testing one is typically running a localhost version of this app.

-2. An Immersive Canvas app, which might typically be a Single Page App (SPA), using Angular/React/Vue, and which is designed to take over the entire surface when it is invoked.
+2. An Interactive Canvas app, which might typically be a Single Page App (SPA) built using Angular/React/Vue.
+Like all Interactive Canvas apps, it is designed to take over the entire surface (entire embedded browser window) when it is invoked.

-3. A media server containing resources for the both the Immersive Canvas app and the Simple Response (fallback) application.
+3. A media server containing resources for the both the Interactive Canvas app and the Simple Response application.

 ## How Dialogflow Emulator works

-The testing tool allows one to generate interactive sessions (both Simple and Immersive) using the Fulfillment app, all within a local testing environment, without having to go through Dialogflow in the Cloud.
+The testing tool allows one to generate interactive sessions (both Simple and Immersive) using the Fulfillment app within a local testing environment.
+That is, it provides end-to-end testing without having to go through Dialogflow in the Cloud.

-Instead of using Dialogflow itself, one runs the Dialoglflow Emulator on localhost, which acts a mock in the flow from the Simple/Immerserive app experience to the Fulfillment app and back.
-It does this by emulating the API specifications on both ends, and by doing such Dialogflow machine learing tasks such as translating string test into intent, as well as parsing parameters and saving context variables as state.
+Instead of using Dialogflow, one runs the Dialoglflow Emulator on localhost, which acts a mock in the flow from the Simple/Immerserive app experience on the front-end to the Fulfillment app and database on the backend.
+It does this by emulating the API specifications on both segments (Assistant-to-Dialogflow and Dialogflow-to-Fulfillment), and by performing such Dialogflow machine learning tasks such as translating string test into intent, parsing query parameters, and saving context variables as state.

-The intent determination in the Dialogflow Emulator is done with a static map between defined text strings and intents.
-The intent map for a given application is defined in the JSON configuration file of the Emulator.
+The core AI feature of Dialogflow is the determination of intent.
+In the Dialogflow Emulator, this is done with a static mapping between defined text strings and intents.
+The intent mapping for an application is defined in the JSON configuration file of the Dialogflow Emulator.

-Certain features of the testing framework, including speech generation in the simulator, audio playback in the simulator, and serialization/capture of the Fulfillment requests as Artillery-compatible YML output, require configuration of the Dialogflow Emulator with authorization credentials for an appropriate Google Cloud account with the appropriate APIs enabled.
+As middleware, the Dialogflow Emulator also provides the means by which the front-end simulator plays audio and converts text to speech (and speech to text if desired).
+This features require the specification of appropriate Google Cloud Platform service account authorization credentials in the Dialogflow Emulator environment configuration.

+Moreover, it provides access (by HTTP request) to its own configuration file, which is then used by the front-end simulator app to generate a panel of query buttons corresponding to a suite of intents which are to be tested between the front-end and back-end.

+It also provides the ability to capture a session of requests as Artillery-compatible YML which can be used in load testing experiments of the back end.

+Access to the API of running instance Dialogflow Emulator is secured by a admin username and password which are specified in the environment configuration of the Emulator.

 ## How the Immersive Simulator works

-The Immersive Simulator is the front-end app that allows one to access and control the Dialogflow Emulator, and to simulator both the Simple and Immersive app experiences.
-It uses the Dialogflow Emulator configuration as part of its own configuration, specifically to obtain a list of set phrases which will result, and which appear as buttons within the simulator interface for convenience in invoking specific intents on the back end.

-The simulator itself allows one to choose either the Simple response experience or the Immersive experience.
-The URL of the Immersive Canvas app itself is that on provided by the Fulfillment app (the same as it would be in Google Assistant).
+The Immersive Simulator is the front-end UI that allows one to peform local testing of the front-end experience alongside the Fulfillment app.
+Using this app, one can log into the Dialogflow Emulator and then perform simulated sessions (both Simple and Immesive) of the Fulfillment app.
+The interactive Canvas app URL is the one provided by the Fulfillment app (the same as it would be in Google Assistant), and might typically be localhost in development testing.

-Both simlulators are crude approximations to the flow of Google Assistant and are designed only for the application flow between front-end and back-end.
-By contrast, the latency of the audio playback, among other things, is not designed to reflect the actual user experience.
+Note that the simlulators are designed only for the application flow between front-end and back-end.
+The latency of the audio playback is not designed to reflect the actual user experience.

-(Note that the current simulator does not have speech recognition.
-This was enabled in the original version, using the Emulator to go to the Cloud, and to return the result to the simulator, which then submitted it as a text query to the Emulator.
-It was not included in the refactored version, although it could be put back rather easily).

 ## Developer instructions